mothur/mothur.github.io/_wiki/mothur_v.1.33.0.md

 faciliating this and understanding the difficulties users are facing in getting their data up to the SRA.

-If you haven\'t heard, I will be hosting another mothur-based workshop in Detroit on March 24-26.
+If you haven't heard, I will be hosting another mothur-based workshop in Detroit on March 24-26.
 See the [workshops](Workshops) page for more information.
 There are still a few seats available.
 There will likely be another R workshop in June and mothur workshops in August and December.

-Keep your great ideas coming and we\'ll do our best to work them into mothur!
+Keep your great ideas coming and we'll do our best to work them into mothur!

 Pat PS.
-I\'m now on twitter (\@PatSchloss) and you can feel free to ask mothur-related questions there (in 140 characters or less!)
+I'm now on twitter (\@PatSchloss) and you can feel free to ask mothur-related questions there (in 140 characters or less!)

 ## New commands